jonbarrow/CemUI/README.md

 # How to get the latest version of CemUI

+The latest official builds can be found in the [GitHub Releases section](https://github.com/RedDuckss/CemUI/releases).

-To get CemUI v2.0 right now, you must build from source.
+To get the latest developer version of CemUI right now, you may run from source.
 To do this, follow these steps:

 1. Install [NodeJS](https://nodejs.org/)
 2. Clone/Download this repo